smittytone/mnu/README.md

 ### Development Scripts ###

-Run `mnuprep.sh` from the `scripts` folder to prep in-app menu and popover graphics.
+Run `mnuprep.sh` from the `Scripts` folder to prep in-app menu and popover graphics.
 Source: one or more large-size masters (PNGs or JPEGs).

 The script `postinstall.sh` is used to kill an existing app instance after re-installation.